cms-L1TK/l1tk-for-emp/README.md

-# Building/Simulating the Hybrid Summer Chain #
+# Building/Simulating the Summer Chain #

 This repository contains the payload project for the Hybrid Summer Chain - compatible with the extensible, modular firmware framework for phase-2 upgrades.